Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Stability and Analysis of Closed Loop

-The only requirement for stability is that $E_1$ is Hurwitz as then the origin of the state is exponentially stable for (\ref{eq:explicit}).
-Nevertheless, for rapid arbitrary stabilization, the eigenvalues of $ E_1=A+B\Phi(0)$ need to be set (e.g. by pole placement).
-Thus, if we choose the boundary conditions $\Phi(0)$ such that
+Stability hinges solely on the Hurwitz property of $E_1$ for ensuring the exponential stability of the state's origin of (\ref{eq:explicit}).
+However, for rapid arbitrary stabilization, it's essential to configure the eigenvalues of $E_1=A+B\Phi(0)$, possibly through pole placement.
+Consequently, if we opt for boundary conditions $\Phi(0)$ such that

-then the zero equilibrium of $X$ in (\ref{dotxeqn}) is exponentially stable with a convergence rate of at least $c$.
+then the zero equilibrium of $X$ in (\ref{dotxeqn}) is exponentially stable with a convergence rate of at least {$c>1$}.
 This is always possible to achieve by Assumption~\ref{assump1}.